 Example 4: The Missing Year

 You were in overseas throughout the entire year of 2017 after working and staying in Malaysia in the year 2014, 2015, and 2016.
 In 2018, you had returned to Malaysia and stayed permanently.
 In this case, you are still a tax resident of Malaysia in 2017 despite you not being present totally in Malaysia in that year.

-It is a privilege to be a tax resident of Malaysia as you would enjoy a handful of tax benefits which leads to great tax savings.
+It is a privilege to be tax residency of Malaysia as you would enjoy a handful of tax benefits which leads to great tax savings.
 It is a mistake to assume that you are automatically a tax resident in Malaysia because you are a citizen.
-Likewise, if you are a foreigner, please do not assume that you are not a tax resident as it is based on the number of days you spent in Malaysia.
+Likewise, if you are a foreigner, please do not assume that you are not a tax resident as it is based on the amount of days you spent in Malaysia.

 Your situation could be more complex and thus, needing the assistance of a tax consultant.
 If so, you may use the form below, we connect you to quality accounting, audit, and tax service providers in Malaysia.